ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 updated parser would produce byte-for-byte identical output to the original parser as a way to ensure that the refactor did not introduce any behavioral changes.
-In order to make that happen, I wrote a bunch of custom tooling that allowed me to built two versions of the compiler, one with the original parser enabled and one with the updated parser enabled, and then run those two compiler builds over a sample of 100k+ programs, similar to what we would be doing by `diff`ing the `--dump-tokens` output between the Python and Go
+In order to make that happen, I wrote a bunch of custom tooling that allowed me to build two versions of the compiler, one with the original parser enabled and one with the updated parser enabled, and then run those two compiler builds over a sample of 100k+ programs, similar to what we would be doing by `diff`ing the `--dump-tokens` output between the Python and Go